-- (a) (U) The following summary identifies general institutional roles and responsibilities: - (1) (U) The NRC or NCCIC serves as the communications and reporting hub for cyber incidents that effect MTSA regulated facilities and vessels as per reference (b). - (2) USCG [insert COTP ZONE name] Command Center [OR OTHER IDENTIFIED INTERNAL COMMAND POST] will serve as the local communications and response hub for cyber incidents that could cause or contribute to a TSI. - (a) (U) Maintain up-to-date points of contacts to support this plan as listed on the unit's MTS Cyber Incident QRC. - (b) (U) Receive reports of MTS cyber incidents via NRC or NCCIC and conduct information sharing in accordance with this plan and [INSERT COTP ZONE NAME] AMSP. - (c) (U) If contacted directly by a MTS entity (MTSA regulated or non-MTSA regulated) for assistance with a cyber incident, ensure the information is passed to the appropriate organization in accordance with reference (b) and the [INSERT COTP ZONE NAME] AMSP.
+- (a) (U) The following summary identifies general institutional roles and responsibilities: - (1) (U) The NRC serves as the communications and reporting hub for cyber incidents that effect MTSA regulated facilities and vessels as per reference (b). - (2) USCG [insert COTP ZONE name] Command Center [OR OTHER IDENTIFIED INTERNAL COMMAND POST] will serve as the local communications and response hub for cyber incidents that could cause or contribute to a TSI. - (a) (U) Maintain up-to-date points of contacts to support this plan as listed on the unit's MTS Cyber Incident QRC. - (b) (U) Receive reports of MTS cyber incidents via NRC or CISA Central and conduct information sharing in accordance with this plan and [INSERT COTP ZONE NAME] AMSP. - (c) (U) If contacted directly by an MTS entity (MTSA regulated or non-MTSA regulated) for assistance with a cyber incident, ensure the information is passed to the appropriate organization in accordance with reference (b) and the [INSERT COTP ZONE NAME] AMSP.

 - (3) (U) Local FBI Division. - (a) (U) As per reference (a): Conducts threat response activities including investigative, forensic, analytical, and mitigation activities, interdiction of a threat actor, and providing attribution. - (b) (U) Lead federal law enforcement and national security investigative activities at the affected entity's site, link related incidents, and identify additional affected or potentially affected entities. - (4) (U) National Cyber Investigative Joint Task Force (NCIJTF).
 The NCIJTF is a multi-agency center hosted by the FBI and is the primary platform to coordinate the federal government's threat response to cyber incidents.
-[THE LOCAL FBI DIVISION CAN SERVE AS AN INTERMEDIARY BETWEEN THE AMSC AND NCIJTF] - (5) (U) National Cybersecurity and Communications Integration Center (NCCIC).
-As an operational element of the Department of Homeland Security, the NCCIC is the primary resource to coordinate the federal governments' asset response to cyber incidents.
-The NCCIC can support owner/operators with a wealth of technical support, including: - (a) (U) Cyber threat intelligence, alerts, and advisories. - (b) (U) Cyber security assessments. - (c) (U) Provide recommendations for improving overall network and control systems security through the National Cybersecurity Assessment and Technical Services (NCATS) which is available at no-cost to stakeholders (ncats_info@hq.dhs.gov). - (d) (U) Preliminary diagnosis to determine the extent of the compromise. - (e) (U) Provide mitigation strategies and assist asset owners and operators in restoring service. - (f) (U) In some circumstances, deploy a fly-away team to review network architecture, identify infected systems, image drives for analysis, and collect other data as needed to perform thorough follow on analysis. - (6) (U) Coast Guard Cyber Protection Team (CPT).
-The CPT is a deployable team of Coast Guard Cyber Command's (CGCYBER)
+[THE LOCAL FBI DIVISION CAN SERVE AS AN INTERMEDIARY BETWEEN THE AMSC AND NCIJTF] - (5) (U) CISA Central.
+As a 24/7 operational element of the Department of Homeland Security, CISA Central is the primary resource to coordinate the federal governments' asset response to cyber incidents.
+CISA Central can support owner/operators with a wealth of technical support and often the support is coordinated with personnel in a specific CISA Region.
+Some of the support includes: - (a) (U) Cyber threat intelligence, alerts, and advisories. - (b) (U) Cybersecurity assessments. - (c) (U) Provides a variety of services that are offered in the CISA Services Catalog. - (d) (U) Preliminary diagnosis to determine the extent of the compromise. - (e) (U) Provide mitigation strategies and assist asset owners and operators in restoring service. - (f) (U) In some circumstances, deploy a fly-away team to review network architecture, identify infected systems, image drives for analysis, and collect other data as needed to perform thorough follow on analysis. - (6) (U) Coast Guard Cyber Protection Team (CPT).
+The CPT is a deployable team of Coast Guard Cyber Command (CGCYBER) responsible for offering cybersecurity capabilities to the Marine